gcallah/MiscWriting/Harrington/interview.md

 so you're dialoguing with the text, but in a sense, your stored memory, your own memory palace, because we all have one to an extent.

 And again, I'm not violently anti-tech.
-I mean, one of the... one of the more interesting practices that I've noticed emerges amongst people who like to read and who are also somewhat online, is I'll find myself...
-I'll find myself absorbed in a book.
-But I also have in my mind 4 or 5 interlocutors who are interested in similar subjects, and occasionally I'll come across a... think of somebody, and I'll photograph the page and text it to them.
+For instance, one of the more interesting practices that I've noticed emerges amongst people who like to read and who are also somewhat online, is I'll find myself absorbed in a book.
+But I also have in my mind 4 or 5 interlocutors who are interested in similar subjects, and occasionally I'll think of somebody, and I'll photograph the page and text it to them.

-And then there'll be a whole sort of secondary or tertiary dialogue, which really does feel like an extension of that expert reader dialogue, which people like Marianne Wolff and Nicholas Carr talk about.
+And that creates a whole secondary or tertiary dialogue, which really does feel like an extension of that expert reader dialogue, which people like Marianne Wolff and Nicholas Carr talk about.
 It feels like an externalization of that, which is mediated through the phone or the chat window.

 So it's not to say that these things are mutually exclusive, it's absolutely not.
 It's more about... it's more a question of intentionality and not confusing one thing for the other.

-I mean, you know, the Lord of the Rings makes... is a great series of movies.
+Returning to our theme of translating ideas between media, *The Lord of the Rings* is a great series of movies.
 It's also a fantastic set of books.
-It's the same story, by and large, but, you know, nobody... nobody would... would sit through it in both forms and say there are no difference... there's no difference between them, right?
+It's the same story, by and large, but nobody would go through it in both forms and say there's no difference between them, right?

-Yeah, and if we're able to accept that in principle for a... you know, we started this conversation talking about translation between media, and I think...
-I think that's very much the subject that we're talking about here, if we're talking about

-A translation between

-between information technologies.
-It seems... it seems logical to me that we should be able to apply the same level of critical reflection to what's happening in that sense, and in this field, and not make it either into some sort of dumb culture war thing, or a sort of tech doomerism, or...

-I... well, or indeed a sort of reckless running in... rushing into the future without... without any care or attentiveness to the treasures that we already have.
+And I think that's very much the subject that we're talking about here, a translation between between information technologies.
+It seems logical to me that we should be able to apply the same level of critical reflection to what's happening in that sense, and in this field, and not make it either into some sort of dumb culture war thing, or a sort of tech doomerism, or indeed a sort of rushing into the future without any care or attentiveness to the treasures that we already have.

-Gene Callahan: Yeah, I find, in my writing and editing, I always finish on paper.
+Gene Callahan: To your point, I find, in my writing and editing, I always finish on paper.

-My last couple of edits, you know, at some point, I have to get off the screen to really read the piece.
+My last couple of edits, at some point, I have to get off the screen to really read the piece.

-Mary Harrington: Yeah, I don't...
-I don't do that...
-I don't do that for short pieces anymore.
-But I think that's... that's more a function of time.

-Than anything else, but... but any time... the last few times I've written anything long form, yeah, absolutely.
+Mary Harrington: Yes, I don't do that for short pieces anymore.
+But I think that's more a function of time than anything else, but the last few times I've written anything long form, absolutely.
 And certainly, when it comes down to proofing a book, there's no other way around it.
-Yeah, you go down a red pen and a ruler, there's no other way.
+You sit down with a red pen and a ruler, there's no other way.

-Gene Callahan: Yeah, right, so...
-What political form, and, you know, here we're getting very speculative, so if,
+Gene Callahan: Man, I've been missing the ruler!
+No wonder...

-Liberal democracy was the political form appropriate to the age of print.
+In any case, if liberal democracy was the political form appropriate to the age of print. what political form is going to be appropriate for our post-literary age?

-You have any speculation as to what

-Form is going to be appropriate for our post-literary age?

-Mary Harrington: I don't know, and I'm hesitant to... to be too concrete, because I think this is the sort of thing which can... which can land quite differently according to local cultural conditions, but it seems plausible to me that a genuinely post-liberal politics will be more autocratic in some
+Mary Harrington: I don't know, and I'm hesitant to... to be too concrete, because I think this is the sort of thing which can... which can land quite differently according to local cultural conditions, but it seems plausible to me that a genuinely post-liberal politics will be more autocratic in some form, or other.

-Form, or other.

 And I think you could... you can probably make the case.
-I mean, you know, several foreign policy publications have recently, in fact, made the case that that's actually already happening.
-You know, it doesn't take me over here, kind of, being a prophet of doom to note that the world seems recently to have been carved up between three

-Three very post-liberal-seeming, sphere of inference guys.
+Several foreign policy publications have recently, in fact, made the case that that's actually already happening.
+It doesn't take me being a a prophet of doom to note that the world seems recently to have been carved up between three three very post-liberal-seeming, sphere of influence guys.

-Yep.

-None of which is based... not one of which is based in the United Kingdom.
-But, you know, this is... this is the considered and not particularly delighted view of

-serious people in the foreign policy world, that this is... that... that sort of eruption of something... something that... something very much more imperious and imperial is already upon us.
+Not one of which is based in the United Kingdom.
+But, this is the considered and not particularly delighted view of serious people in the foreign policy world, that something very much more imperious and imperial is already upon us.

-Gene Callahan: That's when my number...

-Mary Harrington: Bye.

-Gene Callahan: In my notes.

-Mary Harrington: I mean, what... go on.

-Gene Callahan: when I, I said imperial form, so.

-Mary Harrington: Yeah, I mean, I think...
-I think...
-I think the nation-state has had it, but I think we... but I also think we already knew that.
+I think the nation-state has had it, but I also think we already knew that.

-I mean, the... the...

 It's only normal voters who still think we have nation-states, or have been acting as if we still have nation-states since the Second World War.
 The guys who are in a position to actually decide anything have been